mendozg/bitraam/contrib/apparmor/README.md

 ```
 sudo apparmor_status
 ```
-Look for the entry corresponding to `electrum`
+Look for the entry corresponding to `bitraam`

 ## Usage
-After installing the AppArmor profile, electrum will be restricted to the permissions specified in the profile.
+After installing the AppArmor profile, bitraam will be restricted to the permissions specified in the profile.

 ## Compatibility
 The help tab may not function as expected as browser permissions can be tricky (Tarball Binaries)